-- o Delete other windows. - w Switch to weekly view (7 days displayed together). - d Switch to daily view (just one day displayed). - D Toggle the inclusion of diary entries.
-See Section 8.3.1 [Weekly/Daily agenda], page 47. - g Toggle the time grid on and off.
-See also the variables org-agenda-use-time-grid and org-agenda-time-grid. - Recreate the agenda buffer, for example to reflect the changes after modification of the time stamps of items with S-\(\text{left}\) and S-\(\text{right}\).
-When the buffer is the global todo list, a prefix argument is interpreted to create a selective list for a specific TODO keyword. - s Save all Org-mode buffers in the current Emacs session. - (right) Display the following org-agenda-ndays days.
+mouse-2 mouse-1 (TAB) Go to the original location of the item in another window.
+Under Emacs 22, mouse-1 will also works for this.
+Go to the original location of the item and delete other windows. f Toggle Follow mode.
+In Follow mode, as you move the cursor through the agenda buffer, the other window always shows the corresponding location in the org file.
+The initial setting for this mode in new agenda buffers can be set with the variable org-agenda-start-with-follow-mode. b Display the entire subtree of the current item in an indirect buffer.
+With numerical prefix ARG, go up to this level and then take that tree.
+If ARG is negative, go up that many levels.
+With $C-u$ prefix, do not remove the previously used indirect buffer.
+1 Toggle Logbook mode.
+In Logbook mode, entries that where marked DONE while logging was on (variable org-log-done) are shown in the agenda, as are entries that have been clocked on that day.
+Change display 0 Delete other windows. d w m y Switch to day/week/month/year view.
+When switching to day or week view, this setting becomes the default for subsequent agenda commands.
+Since month and year views are slow to create, the do not become the default.
+D Toggle the inclusion of diary entries.
+See Section 10.3.1 [Weekly/Daily agenda], page 56. g Toggle the time grid on and off.
+See also the variables org-agenda-use-time-grid and org-agenda-time-grid. r Recreate the agenda buffer, for example to reflect the changes after modification of the time stamps of items with S- $(ieft)$ and S- $(right)$.
+When the buffer is the global todo list, a prefix argument is interpreted to create a selective list for a specific TODO keyword. s a a Constant Durant de la facture in the constant England activities C-x C-s Save all Org-mode buffers in the current Emacs session. $\langle \underline{\text{right}} \rangle$ Display the following org-agenda-ndays days.
 For example, if the display covers a week, switch to the following week.
-With prefix arg, go forward that many times org-agenda-ndays days. - (left) Display the previous dates. - .
+With prefix arg, go forward that many times org-agenda-ndays days. $\langle \overline{\text{left}} \rangle$ Display the previous dates.
 Goto today.
+Remote editing